sintefmath/JutulDarcy.jl/docs/src/index.md

 [Getting started](@ref) is the main setup guide that includes the basics of installing Julia and creating a Julia environment for `JutulDarcy.jl`, written for users who may not already be familiar with Julia package management.

+### Installation

-If you want to get started quickly: Install [Julia](https://julialang.org/) and add the following packages together with a Makie backend library to your environment of choice using Julia's package manager `Pkg`:
+If you want to get started right away: Install [Julia](https://julialang.org/) and add the following packages together with a Makie backend library to your environment of choice using Julia's package manager `Pkg`:

 ```julia